 If you choose to participate, you'll need to select a username and password before setting up your account.

 Yes.
-Contact Client Services via email at clientservices@ilsecurechoice.com or by phone at (855) 650-6913 Monday through Friday, 8 a.m. – 8 p.m.
-CST for assistance with your specific request.
-Forms can be mailed to Illinois Secure Choice, P.O.
-Box 56000, Boston, MA 02205-6000 or faxed to (617) 559-8920.
+Contact Client Services by phone at (855) 650-6913 6914 Monday through Friday, 8 a.m. – 8 p.m CT to make changes to your contribution rate or investments or opt out.
+Completed Opt-Out Forms can be mailed to Illinois Secure Choice, P.O.
+Box 56000, Boston, MA 02205- 6000 or faxed to (617) 559-8920.

-.You can access your account online at saver.ilsecurechoice.com or by calling (855) 650-6913.
-You will also receive periodic account statements via email or mail.
+You can access your account online at saver.ilsecurechoice.com or by calling Client Services at (855) 650-6914.
+You will also receive quarterly account statements by email or mail.
+Please note that in order to have the $1.25 per quarter paper delivery fee waived, you must select e-delivery for your statements and confirmations.
+See more information on fees.

-Your Roth IRA through Illinois Secure Choice belongs to you.
+Your IRA through Illinois Secure Choice belongs to you.
 If you still have Illinois sources of income from an employer that facilitates Illinois Secure Choice, you can continue to fund your account through payroll deduction.
 If your employer does not facilitate Illinois Secure Choice, you can still keep your account and, if you would like, make contributions on your own through bank drafts.
 You can also roll over or transfer your account into a Roth IRA outside of Illinois Secure Choice if the outside Roth IRA accepts rollovers or transfers.

 Eligibility

 In general, qualified retirement accounts are not counted for federal financial aid; however, you should carefully review your own circumstances with a tax expert or financial advisor.
-Withdrawals from IRAs can also jeopardize financial aid for the year following the withdrawal.
+Withdrawals from IRAs can jeopardize financial aid for the year following the withdrawal.
 For more information, check with your financial aid office.

 In general, federal benefits programs do not count retirement assets against a person's eligibility.
 For more information, check with your benefits office.

-You can opt out online at saver.ilsecurechoice.com; by calling (855) 650-6913 Monday through Friday, 8 a.m. – 8 p.m.
-CST; or by mailing an Opt-out Form to the program.
+You can opt out online at saver.ilsecurechoice.com; by calling (855) 650-6914 Monday through Friday, 8 a.m. – 8 p.m.
+CT; or by mailing an Opt-out Form to the program.

 If your employer is required to facilitate Illinois Secure Choice, your employer will register with the program and then you will receive an invitation from Illinois Secure Choice.
 You will be able to choose to remain in the program or opt out.